osmosys-dev/nest-playground/README.md

-# Nest Playground
+# NestJs Playground

-## The playground is a workspace to learn and implement a nest JS application.
+## The playground is a workspace to learn and implement a NestJs application.

 ## The master branch is the frontend section of the playground.